Warning Signs at the DMV

 Amritpal’s interest in the field of eye health began with a personal battle to preserve his own vision.
 In 2014, Amritpal was taking a simple vision exam during his driver’s test when he discovered that his eyesight had declined considerably since his last check-up.

 The sixteen-year-old had always worn glasses to correct the vision in his left eye, but standing in the DMV, Amritpal was unable to pass the exam.
-During follow-up optometrist visits, he was diagnosed with a lazy eye, but his vision continued to deteriorate.
+During follow-up optometrist visits, he was diagnosed with a lazy eye, but his vision and eye health continued to deteriorate.

 A Path to Treatment